 The capital city of Scotland is full of character and consistently ranked as one of the best places to study in the world, notably being amongst the greenest universities in the UK.
 Not only does it have a low crime rate, but a wealth of social activities, such as the world-famous Edinburgh fringe festival.

 - Edinburgh Napier University

 Study in Manchester

-Newcastle is based in the North East of England.
-Once the city was known for its ship-building worldwide, today the city has become a thriving cultural centre with an excellent nightlife, arts venues and a selection of restaurants with international cuisine.
-The city is also home to the University of Northumbria.
+Newcastle is based in the North East of England and was twice named the best university city in the UK.
+Previously known for its ship-building, today the city has become a thriving cultural centre with an excellent nightlife, art scene and a wide selection of restaurants with international cuisine.

 Study in Leeds

-The northern city of Leeds is considered to be one of Britain’s leading cities for business (Omis Research).
+The northern city of Leeds is one of Britain’s leading cities for doing business.
 It was the first city to have full broadband enabling it to become a hub for new media companies.
-It is excellent for shopping with also a buzzing arts and culture scene.
-Both the University of Leeds and Leeds Metropolitan University are popular with international students.
+It has excellent shopping with a buzzing arts and cultural scene.

 - University of Leeds

 - Leeds Metropolitan University